Slovak orthography: Computer encoding

-The Slovak alphabet is available within the ISO/IEC 8859-2 "Latin-2" encoding, which generally supports Eastern European languages.
+The Slovak alphabet is historical available within the ISO/IEC 8859-2 "Latin-2" encoding, which generally supports Eastern European languages.
 All vowels, but none of the specific consonants (that is, no č, ď, ľ, ĺ, ň, ŕ, š, ť, ž) are available within the "Latin-1" encoding, which generally supports only Western European languages.

+Today is practical preferring Unicode (practical UTF-8) and often with environment of the operations system Windows both Windows-1250.